Terence Macartney-Filgate: National Film Board

 Macartney-Filgate, who had long admired the work of the National Film Board of Canada, applied repeatedly for a job with Canada's public producer, before being hired as a scriptwriting assistant in 1954.
 The technical knowledge of airplanes picked up while in the RAF served him well, and he wrote commentary for sponsored films at the NFB from 1954 to 1957.
 He soon graduated from assistant scriptwriter to director-photographer and producer and directed his first film in 1956.

-Macartney-Filgate worked the NFB's Unit B, with such filmmakers as Wolf Koenig, Roman Kroitor, Stanley Jackson, Michel Brault, and Pierre Perrault, all of which were at the forefront of the new unscripted, observational documentaries.
+Macartney-Filgate worked the NFB's Unit B, with such filmmakers as Wolf Koenig, Roman Kroitor, Stanley Jackson, Michel Brault, and Pierre Perrault, all of whom were at the forefront of the new unscripted, observational documentaries.
 He worked extensively as a director and cinematographer on the Candid Eye series.
 The NFB was able to sell the series of 14 30-minute shorts to the CBC, and Candid Eye (1958–61) was broadcast.
 Executive producer Tom Daly oversaw the filmmakers, and the shorts were shot on location using new lightweight equipment with an emphasis on recording everyday life.
 Macartney-Filgate was personally responsible for seven of the fourteen films and he helped shape the series' unscripted and observational approach.

 Robert Drew Associates

 In 1960, Macartney-Filgate left the NFB and Canada to work freelance for the U.S-based.
 Robert Drew Associates – Bob Drew's stable of pioneering documentarians that included Richard Leacock, D.A.
 Pennebaker and Albert Maysles.
 This group produced three films for Time-Life Broadcast that year: Yanqui, No!, Eddie (On the Pole) and Primary.
-He was the principal (but uncredited) cameraman on Primary, a seminal documentary about the 1960 Wisconsin Democratic presidential primary campaign between senators John F. Kennedy and Hubert Humphrey.
+He was the principal (though uncredited) cameraman on Primary, a seminal documentary about the 1960 Wisconsin Democratic presidential primary campaign between senators John F. Kennedy and Hubert Humphrey.
 Macartney-Filgate soon left Drew Associates and worked freelance throughout most of the sixties in New York City.